tektoncd/community/teps/0139-trusted-artifacts.md

 - when the `provenance.json` file is not provided, the `digest` step considers any file or folder in the `$ARTIFACT_OUTPUTS` folder as an artifact.
 This enables use cases where the list of artifact is not known upfront.

+> Note: when the [artifact API](#artifacts-api) is not used, the list of artifacts is not know upfront and the default step implementation is **not** injected.
+Users may still chose to use the default step implementation in that case, which is why this scenario is supported.

 ```mermaid
 flowchart LR
   start(( start )) --> loop